neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

     Returns the name of the current file.

+.. function:: get_fit(trace=-1, channel=-1)

+    Get the waveform resulted from the fitting, if available.

+        **Arguments:**

+        *trace* -- The zero-based index of the trace of interest.
+If negative, the name of the active trace will be returned.

+        *channel* -- The zero-based index of the trace of interest.
+If negative, the active channel will be used.

+        **Returns:**

+        A two dimensional NumPy array with the x-values of the fit in the first dimension and the y-values in the second dimension.
+None if no fit is available.

 .. function:: get_fit_end(is_time=False)

     Returns the zero-based index or the time point of the fit end cursor.